 Now that you have seen the list, let me go through each one and tell you why I would use each of these.

-?
-Tip - The Instant Pot Brand Silicone Lid is the accessory we used the most in our house.
+💡 Tip - The Instant Pot Brand Silicone Lid is the accessory we used the most in our house.
+It forms a perfect fit over the inner pot.

 Let's say you are making a beef stew with onions in your Instant Pot.
 Then next thing you make is homemade yogurt.
 There is a good chance that yogurt is going to pick up the beef and onion flavor.
 Yuck!

-What I like about the Instant Pot Brand Replacement Sealing Rings is that you can get them in vivid red and blue color.
+What I like about the Instant Pot Brand Replacement Sealing Rings is that you can get them in different colors - vivid red and blue.
 Use one color for cooking savior dishes and another for yogurt or any sweets.

 I had a friend contact me telling me her Instant Pot was not working anymore.
 I suggested she replacing the rings.
 It worked.
 She was happy to not have to buy a whole new pot.
 Not saying it will fix all the problems, but it's something you will want to troubleshoot when your pot isn't functioning right.